garrandall/popular-music-data/tracks/ready-or-not-after-7.md

 (Chorus)
 Ready or not
 (Don't you know, don't you know, you should know)
-I'll give you everything (ooh) and more
+I'll give you everything (oh and more
 (I'll give you more, you've got to know it, baby)
 All that I've got (Baby, it's yours, little girl)
 I'll give you everything (Every little thing)